EricAlex/structrock/README.md

 Version required: >= 4.8.

+### PostgreSQL

+PostgreSQL often simply Postgres, is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards-compliance.
+It is used to support an experimental function of structrock: accessing very large LiDAR datasets stored in PostgreSQL databases.

 ## Functions

 Structrock provide a platform on which workflows of processing outcrop point clouds can be designed.